Brittingham Park

 Restroom

-Restrooms throughout the park system are open seasonally from approximately mid/late April through early to late October.
-The systemwide process of opening/closing restrooms takes several weeks and depends on the weather and staffing.
+Madison Parks offers seasonal and year-round restrooms throughout the park system.
+Indoor restrooms are open daily, approximately 10am to 8pm.
+Seasonal restrooms open mid-to-late April and begin closing in October.
+The systemwide process to open/close restrooms takes several weeks depending on the weather and staffing.

 - Elver Park enclosed shelter